Skip to main content

 • Additional Attempts

-You can take the assessment up to five times.
-You will have to wait 48 hours and complete the required Prep and Learning Module before your next attempt.
+Students can take the assessment up to five times.
+They will have to wait 48 hours and complete the required Prep and Learning Module before the next attempt.

 Academic Integrity

-We want you to succeed, so make sure to take this assessment without any prohibited items (refer to the prohibited items list below).
+To be successful, review all prohibited items prior to taking this assessment (refer to the prohibited items list below).
 In addition, receiving assistance from others while taking the assessment is not allowed and could result in:

 • enrollment in a class that is too difficult - costing time and money by having to retake courses,